 A turkey-themed craft is a must for this time of year.
 Here’s a good one that also includes popsicle sticks, which we all know are the ultimate crafting material.
-All you need for this activity is a few popsicle sticks, paint, glue and paper.
+All you need for this fall activity for preschoolers is a few popsicle sticks, paint, glue and paper.

 - Step 1: Paint three popsicle sticks brown, two orange, two red and two yellow.